Bosuns Alphabet

 Heave Away Me Johnnies C

-Interesting Facts about the Spanish Ladies A
+Interesting Facts about the Samuel Hall

 The song will be reconstructed by myself as the capstan shanty.